 Maté believes addiction itself isn’t the issue — it’s merely an attempt to solve the underlying issue.
 You can read more about Gabor’s stance on safe injection sites on his website.

 What is Gabor Maté’s Philosophy?

 Gabor lived unconsciously for most of his life.
-He suffered lifelong bouts of depression, anxiety, and various forms of addiction and obsessive tendencies.
+He suffered lifelong bouts of depression, anxiety, various forms of addiction, and obsessive tendencies.
 He worked hard but neglected both the needs of his family and himself.

 It was only later in life, sometime in his late 40s or early 50s, that Gabor began uncovering the source of his imbalance.
 After working with thousands of people in palliative care and in marginalized and traumatized populations, he began seeing a pattern.